 During the weeks in which you have lab activities, links to the activities will be posted within the weekly overview.
 You can also get to the lab activities by clicking on the Assignments link on the left side of the course page.
 The lab activities will include several questions that will require short answers, and you should always save your work as a Word or PDF file and then submit it through the appropriate link within the weekly module (or by going back to the Assignments section).

-Most lab activities will be due on Fridays by 11:59 p.m., with the exception of Lab Activity #11 (due on a Sunday) and Lab Activity #14 (due on a Wednesday).
+Most lab activities will be due on Fridays by 11:59 p.m., with the exception of Lab Activity #8 which is due on a Wednesday.
 We strongly encourage you to start the activities early so you have ample time to reach out to us if you need help.
 We also hope you will post questions about the activities in the appropriate CarmenCanvas discussion forums if you need help.
 Separate forums will be set up each week for questions related to the content for the week.